Skip to Main Content

 The Architecture of the Menu

-Straits cooking, which refers to the cuisine that developed among the Peranakan communities of Singapore, Penang, and Malacca, sits at a crossroads of Chinese, Malay, and Indonesian culinary traditions.
+Straits cooking developed among the Peranakan communities of Singapore, Penang, and Malacca, and sits at a crossroads of Chinese, Malay, and Indonesian culinary traditions.
 It is a tradition that rewards specificity: dishes have precise technical and flavour identities that distinguish them sharply from both the Chinese and Malay cooking they draw on.
-Singapore Garden's menu is structured to honour that range rather than simplify it for a Western audience, which makes the depth of the list notable for a neighbourhood setting.
+Singapore Garden's menu is structured to honour that range rather than simplify it for a Western audience,

-The pork satay arrives with what one returning visitor described as a 'nicely caramelised' finish, which is the right benchmark: satay at this level should carry char without dryness, and the peanut sauce should anchor the dish rather than overwhelm it.
-The chilli crab, described as 'garlicky and spicy', is among the better renditions available in London, which matters because chilli crab is the kind of dish that collapses quickly under imprecision.
+The pork satay arrives with a nicely caramelised finish, with char but no dryness and peanut sauce that supports the meat.
+The chilli crab is garlicky and spicy, and it lands with the confidence the dish needs.
 The kuay pie tee, delicate pastry cups filled with finely shredded bamboo shoots and chicken, require a kitchen confident enough to serve something that doesn't read as immediately dramatic but earns its place through technique and texture.

 Ho jien, the stir-fried oyster omelette with chives, and stir-fried beef ho fun, flat rice noodles with wok hei, point to a kitchen operating with real heat control.
 Wok hei, the breath of the wok, is a quality that can't be faked and doesn't survive a low-temperature or overcrowded wok.
 Its presence in the beef ho fun is a reliable indicator of kitchen discipline.
 The broader menu extends through Singapore laksa, fiery squid blachan, beef rendang, and rojak, the Singaporean fruit and vegetable salad tossed in shrimp paste with peanuts and sesame, all of which are described as precise on flavour.